Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Projection onto the BV-BRST cohomology

 \subsection{$A_{\infty }$ structure of the effective theory}

 In the rest of this section, we explain several properties that effective theories have as a result of the homological perturbation.
+As far as we know, explicit calculations and consistency checks given in subsections 3.7 and 3.8 would be new, which are natural results for physicists.
 We consider the (quantum) $A_{\infty }$ structure of the effective theory,

 which is given by $\mu ' (\psi ' , ... , \psi ') \equiv \hbar \, \Delta '_{A[\psi ' ]} \psi ' $ for $\psi ' = \sum_{g} [ \psi '_{g} + \psi ' {}^{\ast }_{g} ]$.
 The $A_{\infty }$ structure of the effective theory can be obtained by calculating the perturbed BV differential $\hbar \, \Delta '_{A[\psi ' ] } $.
 Since $\mathsf{k}^{-1}_{\psi ''}$ commutes with $\Delta '$, we find that it takes